Jaspann/Yabi/README.md

 # YABI: Want ads for collectors

-An application desined for collectors to display want ads for the items they are searching for.
-Can create ads, chat with other users, and connect to Google's API to process transactions.
+An application designed for collectors to display want ads for the items they are searching for.
+Can create ads, chat with other users, and process transactions.

 Development has indefinitly stoped at this time.